-Sometimes the few moments spent just before leaving a group, company, or any organization can be the best time spent there.
+Sometimes, the few moments spent just before leaving a group, a company, or any organization can be the best time spent there.

-The anticipation of getting away from these crazy people is off the charts.
+The anticipation of getting away from these crazy people can be off the charts.

 You’ve done your time and you’re ready to leave.

 At the time, I believed that the weeks that I had spent in basic military training at lovely Lackland Air Force Base in San Antonio were the worse.
 But the next day after graduation (and after having been awarded honor graduate for my “skills” as guidon during honor flight competition) as I started to step onto a chartered Greyhound bus headed north for Wichita Falls, TX (which wasn’t but two continents away) I contemplated the past six weeks.

 I got into shape, learned to actually listen to people, and got some new clothes.

 With that in mind, here’s a photo of a group of Soldiers about to separate from the Army at Camp Kilmer, New Jersey in 1948.
 To be fair, I don’t think that they had such a flippant attitude of their own days in the Army as I did my Air Force BMT days.
 After all, these guys were almost all veterans of WWII.
 That is, it is likely that many saw action in any number of battles.